Stop Sabotaging Your Important Relationships

 Your biggest mistake this past year was not identifying who was important to you.
 Which people in your personal and professional network were important to and required your focus and attention.

 These people are people you could count on in a moment of crisis.
-They are people of influence who could help you with that idea that you’ve been working on.
-They are people with all the answers to the many questions you have.
-They are people with considerable influence who could help you get funding for your next venture, find your next job or open doors that have world’s of possibilities on the other side.
+First off, they are people of influence who could help you with that idea that you’ve been working on.
+Also, they are people with all the answers to the many questions you have.
+Not to mention, they are people with considerable influence who could help you get funding for your next venture, find your next job or open doors that have world’s of possibilities on the other side.

 These are all people who you know are important to you and yet, you’ve spent very little time cultivating, developing and growing the relationships you’ve developed with them this past year.
 It’s as if they didn’t even exist.